hakemz91/WSLRAG/README.md

 ## Export to .CSV and .TXT

 Choose option 3 to run the chat so that it will save the chat history both into csv and txt files.
 A folder called local_chat_history will be created for the first run of the option.
+However, note that over time, the txt file can be so huge like maybe thousands of histories, that it will be slow to open the file.
+So you can occasionally delete that file or the entire local_chat_history folder and it will be rebuilded next time you ingest files.

 ## Ingestion Time Logging